KevinGalassi/franka_driver/README.md

 |joint_velocity_controller    |/joint_velocity_request    |
 |cartesian_velocity_controller|/cartesian_velocity_request|

-The controller require a **constant** publishing of velocity vector, otherwise as safety precaution the velocity will be automatically be setted to 0. <br>
+The controller requires a **constant** publishing of velocity vector, otherwise as safety precaution the velocity will be automatically been setted to 0. <br>
 As additional feature, the controller will automatically check if the input respect the joint/cartesian limits in term of velocity, acceleration and jerk, moving the robot at the heighest velocity possible.